a1dutch/football-microservice/readme.md

 This build creates a docker image as part of of the build process.

-You can run the micro service via docker (https://hub.docker.com/r/a1dutch/football-microservice), with the following command:
+You can run the micro service via [docker](https://hub.docker.com/r/a1dutch/football-microservice), with the following command:

 ```bash
 docker run -p 9000:8080 -t a1dutch/football-microservice